jada-garofalo/jada-garofalo/README.md

 Hi!
-My name is Jada Garofalo, and I am currently a graduate student Syracuse University studying Physics.
+My name is Jada Garofalo, and I am currently a graduate student at Syracuse University studying Physics.

 I can be reached via email at jagarofa@syr.edu for professional stuff.